Sunday, 12 February 2023

 These photos date back to the Cape Evans hut (Terra Nova expedition 1910–1913)

 Outside the ground was littered with bits and pieces of material, timber, nails, wire, crates.
 Everything had to be left in its place.
-Lindsay and I felt disappointed that we had not been able to visit the Discovery Hut from Scott's first expedition, the Discovery Expedition of 1901–1904.
+It as quite an experience to be there but Lindsay and I felt disappointed that we had not been able to visit the Discovery Hut from Scott's first expedition, the Discovery Expedition of 1901–1904.

-We had been promised Terra Nova Bay and sighting the stunning Drygalski Ice Tongue which stretches 70 Km out to sea; it is at least 4,000 years old.
-Not far from there is Inexpressible Island where Scott’s north party were marooned for 200 odd days living in an ice cave.
+We had been promised Terra Nova Bay and a sighting the stunning Drygalski Ice Tongue which stretches 70 Km out to sea.
+It is at least 4,000 years old.
+Not far from there is Inexpressible Island where Scott’s north party were marooned for 200-odd days living in an ice cave.
 The men suffered frostbite, hunger, and dysentery.
 The ship doctor George Murray Levick said:

 "The road to hell might be paved with good intentions, but it seemed probable that hell itself would be paved something after the style of Inexpressible Island."

 Such places are special but we simply didn’t get there and there was no explanation why we didn't.
 Instead we headed for Coulman Island, an ice-covered island made up of volcanoes.
 The weather wasn’t brilliant (this is Antarctica) and there was no place to land or even launch the zodiacs so we moved on.
-I realise that weather plays a huge part in determining destinations but in spite of their very special navigation aid – a helicopter! we seemed to wander aimlessly.
+I realise that weather plays a huge part in determining destinations but in spite of their very special navigation aid – a helicopter and depth finder vessel! we seemed to wander aimlessly.
 A dreadful waste of time given the extraordinary coastline and islands in the Ross Sea.

 Coulman Island with the Transantarctic Range behind